upa8/Polaris2k16/README.md

 # Polaris2k16
-Hello ,
+Hello friends ,<br>
-Polaris is a annual technical festival of RCOEM (Ramdeobaba College of Engineering , Nagpur) CSE .
+Polaris is an annual technical festival of RCOEM (Ramdeobaba College of Engineering , Nagpur) CSE .
 This project contains a website which was created for this Polaris event in 2016 .